-Social neuroscience, devoted to studying how biological systems implement social processes and behavior, has revealed crucial insights into the inherently social nature of humans.
+Social neuroscience, devoted to studying how biological systems implement social processes and behavior, has revealed crucial insights into the inherently social human nature.
 Most of the so far available findings, however, are derived from investigations examining biological processes and brain activation patterns in participants who were presented with social stimuli while being alone.
 Because “social cognition is fundamentally different when we are in interaction with others rather than merely observing them” (Schilbach, 2013), there currently is a strong motivation to implement truly interactive “second-person” social neuroscience paradigms to overcome this limitation.

 Social synchrony is learned within the parent-infant bond, which means that attachment contexts provide the arena for the experience and encoding of synchrony early in life.
 Furthermore, it is thought that social synchrony experienced during early sensitive periods provides the foundation for the expression of synchrony in later attachment bonds throughout the life span (Kinreich et al., 2017).
 For the emergence of attachment, however, it appears that not only social synchrony is of great importance.
-What seems to be crucial are experiences of asynchrony as deviations from allostasis (and a subsequent return to synchrony and thus allostasis) – e.g. when a child becomes upset and the parent tries to calm her/him down.
+What also seems to be crucial are experiences of asynchrony as deviations from homeostasis (and a subsequent return to synchrony and thus homeostasis through allostasis regulation) – e.g. when a child becomes upset and the parent tries to calm her/him down.
 These sequences of synchrony, asynchrony, and re-synchrony provide ideal opportunities for the child to learn about the social environment, allowing him/her to start building predictions about the own capacity to elicit care and the responsiveness of others to help co-regulating emotions when needed (Atzil et al., 2018).

-Moreover, we report an overall sex-difference in this pattern, because differential inter-brain coherence was only present in mother-son but not mother-daughter dyads.
+Moreover, we report an overall sex-difference in this pattern, because differential inter-brain coherence was only present in mother-son but not mother-daughter dyads (p< .05; Figure 1D).
 Our study is among very few to date reporting inter-brain coherence during mother-child interaction, and the first to show sex-differences in these patterns.
 Due to the preliminary nature of our findings, however, it is difficult to provide a concluding interpretation, particularly regarding the observed sex-differences.
 Although sex-differences in inter-brain coherence during cooperation have been found before in adult-adult dyads (Baker et al., 2016; Cheng et al., 2015), the so far available results do not converge yet and may reflect different underlying neural processes as compared to in parent-child dyads.
 More research is needed to replicate and further extend the parent-child data, for example by also including father-child interactions.